-- You should tell the technologist if you have medical or electronic devices in your body because they may interfere with the exam or potentially pose a risk to you.
+- You should tell the technologist if you have medical or electronic devices in your body because they may interfere with the exam or may pose a risk to you.

 - Ask the testing center in advance if a family member or friend is allowed in the room with you.

-- If you are concerned you may get anxious or experience claustrophobia during the test, ask your doctor in advance of the exam for a sedative.
+- If you are concerned you may get anxious or have claustrophobia during the test, ask your doctor in advance of the exam for a sedative.

 - Wear loose fitting clothing that has no metal fasteners.
 You may be asked to wear a gown during the exam.

 The MRI machine is a large cylinder-shaped tube surrounded by a circular magnet.
 It has a hole in the middle where a moveable table slides in and out.
 When you lie on the table and it slides in and out, this space can sometimes feel very narrow.
 Some MRI units are designed so that the magnet does not completely surround you and others are open on all sides.

 The MRI technologist will operate the MRI machine and monitor your examination from a separate room with windows.
 During the entire test, you will always be able to talk back and forth with the technologist.

 - The technologist will position you on the moveable examination table.

 - Transmitters may be placed around the area of the body your doctor wants to study.